tzero86/requestGen/README.md

 - Add support for Anonymous or registered user
 - Fully configure commandline arguments support to generate batches of data
 - Export the generated req in JSON
-- Very Nice to Have: Connect to the API endpoint and directly generate the HHID based on the request generated (prob can be done with py requests directly)